Zapper-fi/protocol/docs/Interpretation/position-interpretation/overview.md

 Tokenized positions are commonly held directly by users, so are analogous to the concept of a _receipt_.
 You deposit 100 USDC on Aave and receive 100 aUSDC tokens in return.
 The aUSDC token is a tokenized position that acts like a receipt of your deposit, and is redeemable for 100 USDC on Aave, or tradeable elsewhere (if the token is listed on an exchange).

-#### Common examples of Tokenzied Tokens
+#### Common examples of tokenzied positions

-Common examples of Tokenzied Tokens are:
+Common examples of Tokenzied positions are:

 - Staking tokens, like staking stkAave or xSUSHI ([example stkAAVE token](https://etherscan.io/token/0x4da27a545c0c5b758a6ba100e3a049001de870f5))
 - Liquidity pool positions in a decentralized exchange like Uniswap, SushiSwap, or Curve ([example Uniswap v2 pool token](https://etherscan.io/token/0xae461ca67b15dc8dc81ce7615e0320da1a9ab8d5))